 - Transfer Services assists new transfer students with 18+ credits and returning students.
 Transfer Services connects students with faculty advisors for advisement and registration.
 This office also provides supplemental advisement, reviews credit evaluations to maximize how they apply towards degree requirements, and plans orientation.

-- Career planning and advising begins in the first year of a student’s arrival at Monmouth University, coordinated in the CSS by the First Year Advising Office, Undeclared Services, and the Career Services office.
-Career Services are available to all Monmouth University students and alumni.
+- Career planning and advising begins in the first year of a student’s arrival at Monmouth University, coordinated in the CSS by the First Year Advising Office, Undeclared Services, and the Career Development office.
+Career services are available to all Monmouth University students and alumni.